OS-RSPS/blog/_posts/07-13-23-knowledge-base-quest-guide-the-lunar-clan/07-13-23-knowledge-base-quest-guide-the-lunar-clan.md

 <div class="spacer-small"></div>
 ### Carving the Staff

 Carving the staff will require the player to have already completed the "Lumbridge Tourist" achievement.
 Doing so unlocks the option to purchase a Dramen Staff from the Taskmaster at the Neox home, which is what is used when making the Lunar Staff.
-Players who have no completes this achievement can click on the "Lumbridge Tourist" listing within the "Tasks & Achievements" tab to view the required tasks.
+Players who have not completed this achievement can click on the "Lumbridge Tourist" listing within the "Tasks & Achievements" tab to view the required tasks.

 <center><video autoplay loop muted><source src="/assets/img/knowledgebase/quests/thelunarclan/6glumbridgetourist.mp4" type="video/mp4"></video></center>